Zinc Deficiency, Excess and Supplementation

 - The recommended daily zinc intake for an adult woman in the UK is 7 mg.

-- The Food Standards Agency and the Department of Health in the UK advise that intake of zinc should not exceed 25 mg per day.
+- The Department of Health in the UK advises that intake of zinc should not exceed 25 mg per day.

 Dietary sources of zinc